 Where is titanium found?

-Titanium is the ninth most abundant among all elements and second, among the transition metals, constitutes nearly 0.63 percent of the earth’s crust.
-The combined form of metal is found in most igneous rocks, sand, clay, and soils, in the living organisms (plant and animal), and natural bodies of water.
-The metal was isolated by metallurgist Berzelius in 1825 and the pure form by M. Hunter in 1910 by reducing titanium chloride (TiCl4) with an airtight steel cylinder.
+Titanium is the ninth most abundant among all elements and second, among the transition metals.
+It constitutes nearly 0.63 percent of the earth’s crust.
+The combined form of metal is found in most igneous rocks, sand, clay, and soils, in living organisms (plant and animal), and in natural bodies of water.

-Ilmenite (FeTiO3) and Rutile (TiO2) are two commercial ores of titanium, principally occurring in Western Australia, Canada, China, South India, Mozambique, Malaysia, New Zealand, Norway, Sierra Leone, South Africa, and Ukraine.
+Ilmenite (FeTiO3) and Rutile (TiO2) are two commercial ores of titanium.
+It principally occurs in Western Australia, Canada, China, South India, Mozambique, Malaysia, New Zealand, Norway, Sierra Leone, South Africa, and Ukraine.

 Natural titanium consists of five stable isotopes such as 46Ti (8.0 percent), 47Ti (7.3 percent), 48Ti (73.8 percent), 49Ti (5.5 percent), and 50Ti (5.4 percent).